farhadOmidvar/Python_API_Homework_Project/README.md

 # Weather

 In this project, I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, I utilized a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.
+To accomplish this, I utilized a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and create a representative model of weather across world cities.

 Using MAtplotlib to build a series of scatter plots to showcase the following relationships: